jimTheSTEAMClown/Robots-Rovers-Project-Template/AI-Rules/AI_Rules_Top_Level_Coding_Rules.md

 ## 9. Language, Platform & Hardware Specific Rules

-This file governs architecture, philosophy, naming, and AI behavior across all projects.
-For syntax, idioms, formatting, and toolchain-specific conventions, see:
+These files governs architecture, philosophy, naming, and AI behavior across all projects.
+For syntax, idioms, formatting, and toolchain-specific conventions.
+- Report, at the beginning of a new chat, any coding language, platform or Hardware Rules specified with live links below
+- Honor any hierarchical application of rules and report when a rule is overloaded by another rule
+- Report any Rule conflicts & ask for a user directed resolution.
+Don't guess

 ### Language Specific Rules